aditrio/aditrio/README.md

 # About Me :

- Hi I'm Aditry I am a college student at UIN SGD Bandung in Informatics Engineering.I am a highly motivational person and i believe with my quick learning abilities  and responsibility at work.
-I am able to work individually or work with team.
+ Hi I'm Aditry Nice to meet you !

 ## Stats
 *************